 Introduction

-The anonymous poem Sir Gawain and the Green Knight is considered one of the masterpieces of Middle English literature.
+The anonymous poem Sir Gawain and the Green Knight is considered a masterpiece of Middle English literature.
 It was composed in the West Midlands region of Britain in the late 14th century but was copied out in the early 15th century.
 The poem only survives in this single manuscript at the British Library – Cotton MS Nero A X.

 A miraculous survival